 - Remove frozen corn dogs from all packaging and place into the preheated air fryer basket in a single layer.
 Allow some air space between each one for more even cooking1 Frozen corn dog

-- Serve with your favorite condiments for dipping
+- Serve with your favorite condiments for dipping!

 Notes